 Vegan Chocolate Sauce

-- To a small saucepan over very low heat add coconut oil and cook until melted, about 1 minute.
+- Melt chocolate sauce: To a small saucepan over very low heat add coconut oil and cook until melted, about 1 minute.
 Add chocolate, vanilla, and maple syrup and stir often until melted and smooth.

-- Remove from heat and place on a plate or shallow bowl
+- Pour chocolate into a bowl: Remove from heat and place on a plate or shallow bowl

 Salted Chocolate Covered Cherries

-- First, line a baking sheet with parchment paper or waxed paper and make sure cherries are clean and completed dried.
+- Prep baking sheet: First, line a baking sheet with parchment paper or waxed paper and make sure cherries are clean and completed dried.

-- Dip cherries in chocolate sauce to cover all sides, then transfer to parchment paper.
+- Cover cherries in chocolate: Dip cherries in chocolate sauce to cover all sides, then transfer to parchment paper.
 Sprinkle cherries with flaked sea salt.

-- Put baking sheet in freezer for 15 minutes to freeze chocolate, then remove and serve immediately for best presentation.
+- Freeze and serve: Put baking sheet in freezer for 15 minutes to freeze chocolate, then remove and serve immediately for best presentation.
 Store leftover cherries in airtight glass storage container in the refrigerator for up to five days.

-Leftovers and Storage: Store leftover cherries in an airtight glass storage container in the refrigerator for up to five days.
+- Leftovers + storage: Store leftover cherries in an airtight glass storage container in the refrigerator for up to five days.
 We do not recommend freezing as the chocolate will melt when thawed.